iamnitishsah/NorthStar-Frontend/README.md

 #### `PATCH /employee/goals/{goal_id}/quarterly-checkin`

 Log quarterly achievement for a `LOCKED` goal.
-Progress percentage is auto-computed per the goal's UoM and measurement type.
-Multiple quarters can be updated in a single request **only if they are sequential and start at the next required quarter**.
+Progress percentage is auto-computed per the goal's UoM and measurement type. **Only one quarter can be updated per request**, and it must be the next sequential quarter.

 Quarter updates are appended without overwriting existing quarters; previously submitted quarters remain intact.